dockur/windows-arm/readme.md

   ```

 > [!NOTE]
->  Changing these values will have no effect after the installation has been performed already.
-Use the control panel inside Windows in that case.
+>  Changing these values has no effect after the installation performed already.
+Use settings inside Windows in case.

 ### How do I change the storage location?

-  To change the storage location, include the following bind mount in your compose file:
+  Changing storage locations?
+Include your following bind mount in compose file:

   ```yaml
   volumes:
     - /var/win:/storage
   ```

-  Replace the example path `/var/win` with the desired storage folder.
+  Replace examples path `/var/win` with your desired storage folder.

 ### How do I change the size of the disk?

-  To expand the default size of 512 GB, add the `DISK_SIZE` setting to your compose file and set it to your preferred capacity:
+  To expand the default size of 512 GB, add `DISK_SIZE` setting in your compose file and sets your preferred capacity:

   ```yaml
   environment: